-It would be, it must be said, a difficult task to make any sort of peach pie bad.
-Peaches have such a delightful fruitiness, such sweetness, the combination of firmness and softness, delicateness and resolve, a flavor that is pronounced enough to shine on its own while simultaneously being so complementary with all other ingredients.
+It would be a difficult task to make any sort of peach pie bad.
+Peaches have such a delightful fruitiness, such sweetness, the combination of firmness and softness, delicateness, and resolve, a flavor that is pronounced enough to shine on its own while simultaneously being so complementary with all other ingredients.
 The traditional peach pie is a splendid testament to the golden days of summer—warm, inviting, relaxing, homey, and comfortable.

-Although certainly with important changes and innovations compared to the traditional recipe, to my eyes the peach pie recipe I share below—which incorporates a golden cream bath into which the peaches are joined, and the effervescent taste of oranges to complement it, as well as a delicious flaky crust—can rightfully claim equality in its virtues.
-Beautiful with the bronzed peaches against the sea of white cream, with the flaky and sweet crust holding in a lake of fillings, it has all of the finest traits of fruits, light on the tongue and joyous for the soul, combined with the comforting mass of thick orange-infused cream to make a perfect combination.
+Although it certainly has important changes and innovations compared to the traditional recipe, the peach pie recipe I share below—which incorporates a golden cream bath into which the peaches are joined and the effervescent taste of oranges to complement it, as well as a delicious flaky crust—can rightfully claim equality in its virtues.
+Beautiful with the bronzed peaches against the sea of white cream, with the flaky and sweet crust holding in a lake of fillings, it has all of the finest traits of fruits—light on the tongue and joyous for the soul—combined with the comforting mass of thick orange-infused cream to make a perfect combination.

 - 1 1/2 cups flour

 - 6 egg yolks